F4ngb0n3/CommishBounties/README.md

 2. [Permissions](permissions.md)

 ### Support
-F4ngdev is always working tirelessly to ensure quality functional plugins, and should any questions or needs arise, we invite you to open a support ticket here on the CakeSMP Github where we can manage and get all things plugin related handled.
+F4ngdev is always working tirelessly to ensure quality functional plugins, and should any questions or needs arise, we invite you to open a support ticket here on the **Commish Bounties Github** where we can manage and get all things plugin related handled.
 If this forum isn't working for you, we always have the [F4ngdev Discord](https://discord.gg/k28sR69n5f) where everything plugin and development related is open-discussion.